CULTURAL CROSSROADS AND DJINNS

 Female storytelling is borne in a domestic setting.
 When women gather and share stories the female storyteller will tell her story in a simple and straightforward manner.
 She will relate the facts, without coercion or suggestion.
 As a listener I find it to be a beautiful and intimate experience.
 I always feel that a female storyteller has shared with me something personal about herself.

-The art of female storytelling greatly influenced my writing of the stories in ‘The Djinn in the Skull’, and I’m now writing a novel, again set in the Draa Valley, which features a female storyteller.
+The art of female storytelling greatly influenced my writing of the stories in ‘The Djinn in the Skull’, and it continues to do so.

 5. Were you always interested in stories before you went to Morocco – if not how did it come about?